EtaiWil/Producer_Consumer_Multithreading/README.md

 Each message is "sorted" by the Dispatcher and inserted to a one of the Dispatcher queues which includes strings of a single type.

-### 3. Dispatcher
+### 3. Co-Editor
 For each type of possible messages there is a Co-Editor that receives the message through the Dispatchers queue, "edits" it, and passes it to the screen manager via a single shared queue.

-### 4. Screen-manager
+### 4. Screen-Manager
-The Screen-manager displays the strings it receives via the Co-Editors  queue to the screen.
+The Screen-Manager displays the strings it receives via the Co-Editors  queue to the screen.

-## System design
+## System Design
 <br>
 <br>